Engagement Session Planning Guide

 Skip the Spray Tan

-Although it might seem counter-intuitive, I recommend that you do not get a spray tan before your session, even a few days prior, because it tends to photograph orange even when it’s applied subtly and by a professional.
+Although it might seem counter-intuitive, we recommend that you do not get a spray tan before your session, even a few days prior, because it tends to photograph orange even when it’s applied subtly and by a professional.
 Your actual skin tone will photograph the most beautifully!

-Style Tips: For Him
+Style Tips for Him

 Because dapper and debonair never go out of style.